Thank You, Santa Muerte

-One member of my spiritual court is La Santisima Muerte, “Most Holy Death”.
+One member of my spiritual court is Santa Muerte, or La Santisima Muerte, the “Most Holy Death”.
 While she frequently helps me with a great many things, granting various requests for myself and my patrons, one thing She typically does not do is “talk” to me.

-Most of my friends know that I have pet ratties and what many people do not know is that these lovable little family members only live on average about three years.
-So, as my friend and fellow rattie enthusiast Aaron told me, they are around just long enough to become solid members of the family, then they are gone.
-They are almost a metaphor for the transient nature of life itself.
+Most of my friends know that I have pet ratties and these lovable little family members only live on average about three years.
+So, as my friend and fellow rattie enthusiast Aaron Leitch told me, they are “around just long enough to become solid members of the family and then they’re gone”.
+They are almost a metaphor for the transient nature of life, itself.

 What do these two things have to do with one another?

-We became very close and at the tend of his time, his little lungs were shutting down, due to age and the respiratory disease that afflicts most ratties (not contagious to humans).
-He had been successfully treated for the respiratory illness for a long time but then age caught up and he was struggling.
+We became very close and at the end of his time, his little lungs were shutting down, due to age and the respiratory disease that afflicts most ratties (not contagious to humans).
+After successful treatment for the respiratory illness, age caught up and he was struggling.

 He seemed suddenly calmer and I let him sleep that night in the bed beside me.
 Right around 6am in the morning, I woke suddenly because the bed seemed oddly “lighter”.
 My dog was sleeping on the floor, it was just me and Mr. Shea on the bed.
 I’m also just not a morning person, so it was curious for me to wake up at 6am, with no alarm set.